SpandanM110/Bookmark-Link-Manager/README.md

 ## What it does

-- Sign in with Google (Supabase Auth).
+- Sign in with Google (Supabase Auth) and Google Client Console.
 - Save any URL and automatically:
   - Fetch the page title and favicon.
   - Fetch readable article text via Jina Reader.